 I completed law school at the University of Toronto, Faculty of Law, and was called to the Bar in 2007.
 Before starting my firm, I practiced as an associate lawyer at Epstein Cole LLP, one of the leading boutique family law firms in Canada, where I gained extensive experience in family law.

 I completed my collaborative family law training in 2010 and became an Accredited Family Mediator with the Ontario Association for Family Mediators in 2014.
-I am also a roster mediator with mediate393, a government-subsidized mediation program available for families in the GTA, including parties involved in cases in the Ontario Superior Court of Justice.
+I was a roster mediator with the government subsidized, court-connected mediation program for families in the GTA, including parties involved in cases in the Ontario Superior Court of Justice.

-I am always striving to find efficient and innovative ways to help families move forward, including partcipating in recent family law initiatives like the Collaborative Practice Pro Bono Family Law Project and the Ryerson Legal Innovation Zone's Family Assist Portal.
+I am always striving to find efficient and innovative ways to help families move forward, including participating in interdisciplinary family law initiatives like the Collaborative Practice Pro Bono Family Law Project and the Ryerson Legal Innovation Zone's Family Assist Portal.
 I also enjoy speaking at various mediation and family law courses and programs.

-I am a member of Collaborative Divorce Toronto (CDT), the Ontario Association for Family Mediators (OAFM), the Law Society of Ontario, and the ADR Section of the Ontario Bar Association (OBA).
-I am currently a Director of Collaborative Practice Toronto and in the past have served as a director of the Family Dispute Resolution Institute of Ontario (FDRIO) and the Family Mediation Resource Center (FMRC).
+I am a member of Collaborative Divorce Toronto (CDT), the Ontario Association for Family Mediators (OAFM), the Family Dispute Resolution Institute of Ontario (FDRIO), the Law Society of Ontario, and the ADR Section of the Ontario Bar Association (OBA).
+Over the years, I have also volunteered as a board member for CDT, FDRIO, and the OBA ADR Section.

 Copyright 2015 Daniella Wald Family Law Resolutions